-4.2 Linkages between CC, DRR and HD
+6.2 Linkages between Climate Change, Disaster Risk Reduction and Human Development

-Climate change and natural hazards engender disproportionate risks for the poor and vulnerable.
-A review of international frameworks suggests that resilience in communities exposed to climate and disaster risks can be built by pursuing poverty and vulnerability reduction strategies, which are grounded in a human development approach.
-A human development lens suggests that climate change adaptation and disaster risk reduction responses should be supportive of people-centred participatory measures (empowerment), equitable outcomes (equity) which are both intragenerational and inter-generational (sustainability).
+CC and natural hazards engender disproportionate risks for the poor and vulnerable.
+A review of international frameworks suggests that resilience in communities exposed to climate and disaster risks can be built by pursuing poverty and vulnerability reduction strategies, which are grounded in a HD approach.
+A HD lens suggests that CCA and DRR responses should be supportive of people-centred participatory measures (empowerment), equitable outcomes (equity) which are both intra-generational, and inter-generational (sustainability).